 The appointment is part-time, typically one to two days a month.

 Travel expenses can be reimbursed.

 The current Co-opted members on Salcombe Harbour Board are listed at Salcombe Harbour Board.

 The Overview and Scrutiny Panel is entitled to co-opt up to two people at any time (including members of the public).
 The appointment of co-optees is time limited and at the discretion of the Panel.
-For further information on the work of the Council's Overview and Scrutiny Panel please go to the Overview and Scrutiny Panel page.
+For further information on the work of the Council's Overview and Scrutiny Panel please go to the Overview and Scrutiny Committee page.